Sturke/Sturke/README.md

 I just learned that GitHub does not allow target="_blank" to open a new tab from my ReadMe.
 So, I guess I'll need to provide a link on my linked pages to get back to my github profile easily.

-I just received my LLC EIN number from the IRS.
+I just received my LLC EIN number on August 27th from the IRS.
 So, now it's official.
 I can be self employed as a freelancer.